TheBodger/MMM-SQLEngine/README.md

 ## Using the module

+### Input feeds

+The input feed(s) for this engine must be provided in json and follow the definition of the NDTF format (simply an array of data, with each set containing a subject, object, value amd timestamp).
+Details can be found here.

 ### MagicMirror² Configuration

 To use this module, add the following minimum configuration block to the modules array in the `config/config.js` file: